 Rabbi Johanan said, “This righteous man (Honi) was always bothered by the meaning of the verse, ‘A Song of Ascents, When the Lord brought back those that returned to Zion, we were like dreamers.’
 (Psalm 126:1).
 Is it possible for a person to dream continuously for seventy years?” he wondered.

-One day Honi was journeying on the road and he saw a man planting a carob tree; he asked him, “How long does it take [for this tree] to bear fruit?”
-The man replied, “Seventy years.”
-Honi then asked, “Are you certain that you will live another seventy years?”
+One day he was journeying on the road and he saw this man planting a carob tree.
+[Note: it’s ambiguous if Honi saw a man or was the man doing the planting.]
+He asked him, “How long does it take [for this tree] to bear fruit?”
+The man replied, “Seventy years.
+“He then asked, “Are you certain that you will live another seventy years?”
 The man replied, “I found carob trees in the world; as my fathers planted these for me so I too plant these for my children.”

 He then went to the House of Study where he overheard the scholars saying, “The law is as clear to us as in the days of Honi the Circle-Maker, for whenever he came to the Bet Hamidrash (House of Study) he would settle for the scholars any difficulty that they had.”
 Then he called out, “I am he!”
 But the scholars would not believe him nor did they give him the honor due to him.
 This hurt him so greatly that he prayed and he died.